This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch pancake recipe, check out our Leftover Ingredients Recipe Finder.

 This pancake recipe for one is a great base, but you can easily switch it up with different flavors.
-Here are a few simple ways to change things up:
+Here are a few options:

 - Banana Pancakes: Mash a ripe banana and mix it into the batter for natural sweetness.